bbottema/simple-java-mail/README.md

 The port and transport strategy must match your SMTP server.
 Build the `Mailer` once, reuse it, and close it during application shutdown.
 Use `sendMailSync(...)` when failures should be thrown on the calling thread, or `sendMailAsync(...)` when the complete operation should be represented by a `CompletableFuture`.
 The receipt-returning equivalents are `sendMailAndGetReceiptSync(...)` and `sendMailAndGetReceiptAsync(...)`.
 Existing `sendMail(email)` and boolean overloads remain supported for code that deliberately uses the Mailer's configured async default or selects the mode dynamically.

+For bursty background work, `mailerBuilder.withAsyncQueueCapacity(100)` bounds waiting async tasks and reports saturation through their futures and the mail-send observer.
+The [queue and backpressure guide](https://www.simplejavamail.org/configuration.html#section-async-queue) covers bounded admission waits, diagnostics, and graceful shutdown.
+The default remains unbounded; this is not a durable mail queue or SMTP cancellation.

 Before sending, `mailer.testConnection()` checks the SMTP path.
 Choose message preflight by what your code needs back:

 | Need | Call |